When the sled prosthesis fails: Everything about switching to a total knee replacement

 1. Progressive osteoarthritis:

-Originally, the sled prosthesis was designed to limit the damage to a limited area of the knee joint.
-However, in many cases, cartilage loss progresses over time and affects other joint sections, especially the cartilage behind the kneecap (retropatellar).
-In such cases, the partial prosthesis is no longer sufficient, and a TKR becomes necessary.
+Originally, the partial knee prosthesis was intended to limit the damage to a restricted area of the knee joint.
+However, in many cases the cartilage loss progresses over time and affects other joint sections, especially the cartilage behind the kneecap (retropatellar).
+In such cases the partial prosthesis is no longer sufficient, and a total knee replacement becomes necessary.

 2. Loosening and wear:

-Although modern partial knee replacements are durable, they can loosen or wear out over the years.
-Reasons for this are often overuse or age-related changes in bone density, which affect the stability of the prosthesis.
+Although modern sliding prostheses are durable, they can become loose or wear out over the years.
+Reasons for this are often overloading or age‑related changes in bone density that affect the stability of the prosthesis.

 3. Infections:

-A periprosthetic infection is one of the most feared complications after knee surgery.
-Although rare, it may necessitate the removal of the partial knee prosthesis and replacement with a total knee replacement.
+A periprosthetic infection is one of the most feared complications after knee surgeries.
+Although it is rare, it can require removal of the sliding prosthesis and conversion to a knee total endoprosthesis.

 4. Instability:

 If the knee does not feel stable enough after implantation or shows repeated failures, this is a clear signal for a necessary revision.
-A total knee replacement (TKR) provides more comprehensive support and higher stability in these cases.
+A knee total endoprosthesis provides more comprehensive support and higher stability in these cases.

 Signs of failure of a partial knee replacement